 There are numerous coworking spaces across the city for those looking for a more office-oriented vibe.

 This gem is a UNESCO World Heritage site and a cultural hub in southern Mexico.
 Oaxaca is an art and food destination with picturesque colonial streets paved by cobblestone, and you'll really feel the history as you wander around the city.
+Many North American remote workers choose Oaxaca because it is closer to home than alternatives.
 There are markets selling local goods, art and fresh food to explore on your off time.
 When it comes to working, wifi access is plentiful, but speeds may vary from place to place.
 There are numerous coworking spaces across the city for those looking for a more office-oriented vibe.

 Medellin is a major up-and-coming digital nomad city that is littered with an array of coworking spaces to feed the local entrepreneurship and startup scene.
 It has year-round beautiful weather, endless options for cheap eats, unique restaurants and an exuberant nightlife.
 Medellin is a huge city: just stick to the popular areas and you'll be just as safe as if you were in your own hometown.

 These 11 cities are just a few of the hundreds or thousands of great options for the adventurous digital nomad.
 Hopefully some of these have inspired you make your career mobile, start an online business or find a job you can work remotely.
-If you're looking for a remote gig, you can use True Nomads to find the perfect job that lets you work from anywhere with a wifi connection.
+You can find remote work online and start working from anywhere with a wifi connection.
 Or you can start your own ecommerce store with Volusion and run it anywhere abroad.